 - Be sure that you know what is required to have a dog or a cat in the City of Council Bluffs by reading about and obtaining dog and cat licenses.

-Public Health NursingATTENTION PARENTS: Changes Coming to Next School Year 2017-18
+Public Health NursingATTENTION PARENTS: Changes In Effect for School Year 2017-18

 The Iowa Department of Public Health (IDPH), Bureau of Immunization, has completed the administrative rules process to require meningococcal (A, C, W, Y) vaccine for students enrolling in 7th and 12th grades.
-The administrative rule change was effective January 11, 2017, and will be implemented at the beginning of the upcoming 2017-2018 school year.
+The administrative rule change was effective January 11, 2017 and has been implemented for the 2017-2018 school year.

 The change requires a one-time dose of meningococcal (A, C, W, Y) vaccine received on or after 10 years of age for applicants in grades 7 and above, if born after September 15, 2004; and 2 doses of meningococcal (A, C, W, Y) vaccines for applicants in grade 12, if born after September 15, 1999; or 1 dose if received when applicants are 16 years of age or older.